-I remember our first trip together, we went to New York City.
-At this point, we had been dating for sevral months and I knew Michelle always wanted to go.
+I remember our first trip traveling as a couple we went to New York City.
+At this point, we had been dating for several months and I knew Michelle always wanted to go.

-It’s funny how small little things can cause issues on a trip when you are with each other 24/7.
+It’s funny how small little things can cause issues on a trip when you are with each other 24/7 in a new environment.

-It seems that every trip we learn new things about each other, we get better at planning and things run smoother.
-These little issues that came up in our first travel together now come up less often and we both can deal with them even easier now.
+It seems that every trip we go on as a couple we learn new things about each other, we get better at planning and things run smoother.
+These little issues that came up in our first trip together now come up less often and we both can deal with them even easier now.

 Traveling together can either tear you apart or bring you closer together.
 I think the majority of couples will have some sort of conflict as they travel, but by following these tips from frequent travelers, you are sure to improve your travel experiences together.